-Social media is a strong tool in today's digital world and marketers are always looking to improve their feed and accounts with content that speaks to their audience in a new and fresh way.
-Keeping your followers engaged takes a lot of work but here are five tools to help make that a little bit easier even if you are strategizing for a new social media strategy for hotels in 2019.
+Social media is a powerful tool in today's digital world, and marketers are always looking to improve their feed and account with content that speaks to their audience in a new and fresh way.
+Keeping your followers engaged takes a lot of work, but here are five tools to help make that a little bit easier even if you are going for a new social media strategy for hotels in 2019.

 Schedulers are a great way to save time.
 When you create content for multiple social media accounts across various channels, you can upload this material in one sitting to go out at future times.
 These tools are great because most of the popular platforms allow you to manage various accounts across various channels all from the same management board.
 Great examples of popular schedulers are Buffer & Hootsuite.
-Although these tools aren’t free the small fee they charge for using their service is easily earned back by the amount of valuable time it will save you.
+Although these tools aren’t free the small fee they charge for using their service is quickly earned back by the amount of valuable time it will save you.

 2. Photo Editing Tools

 One of the greatest inventions of the 20th century is the digital photograph.
-It’s a central aspect of social media.
-These important visuals convey large amount of information in a very compact format.
-It’s important to edit photographs to enhance their visual impact.
-Enhancing colors can show a more vibrant version that may be more visually appealing, darkeing blacks can make subjects “pop” on the screen and so on.
+It's a central aspect of social media.
+These great visuals convey a large amount of information in a very compact format.
+It's essential to edit photographs to enhance their visual impact.
+Enhancing colors can show a more vibrant version that may be more visually appealing, darkening blacks can make subjects "pop" on the screen, and so on.
 Tools like Adobe Lightroom are perfect for making impactful changes.
 If you need something with a little bit more power than Lightroom, Affinity is a great alternative to photoshop with a lower price and access to lifelong updates from the company.
 If you are looking for the bare minimum, PicMonkey gets the job done.
-It’s a great place to start for beginners and it’s FREE!
+It's a great place to start for beginners, and it's FREE!

 3. Graphics Tools